eriktuck/ei-dev/docs/git/install-configure-git.md

 #### Setup your preferred editor

 You must provide a message describing your changes when you commit.
 You can usually type this directly into Git Bash, but sometimes you'll want to provide a lengthier message.
 You can set up your default editor for commit messages.
-This will set up VSCode as the default editor (note that --wait is only required for VSCode, and other editors may not require that flag).
+This will set up VSCode as the default editor (note that `--wait` is only required for VSCode, and other editors may not require that flag).

 ```bash
 git config --global core.editor "code --wait"
 ```

 Type `git config --global -e` to confirm this worked.
-VSCode should open and display the contents of Git's configuraiton file.
+VSCode should open and display the contents of Git's configuration file.

 !!! info
     You can open files with the command `start <filepath>` using your system's default editor for that filetype.
 If you want to open a project in VSCode from the command line (or Git Bash), type `code .`, where the period represents the current folder.
 This will open VSCode within the context of the project's folder.
 See the [documentation](https://code.visualstudio.com/docs/editor/command-line) for other ways you can open files/folder from the command line.